NormanDunbar/AVRBook/src/Platformio.rst

     Sketch uses 928 bytes (3%) of program storage space.
 Maximum is 30720 bytes.

-    Global variables use 9 bytes (0%) of dynamic memory, leaving 2039 bytes for local variables.
-Maximum is 2048 bytes.
+    Global variables use 9 bytes (0%) of dynamic memory, leaving 2039 bytes ...

 We have a huge saving in such a tiny program.
 Just out of interest, I compiled the BAreMinimum Arduino example, which looks like this: